NemesisRE/kiosk-mode/README.md

 ><sup>3</sup> These options should be booleans.
 If you try to set them as a [JavaScript](#javascript-templates) or a [Jinja](#jinja-templates) template, an error will be thrown.
 >
 ><sup>4</sup> This option only works if it is placed inside [admin_settings](#admin_settings), [non_admin_settings](#non_admin_settings) or [user_settings](#user_settings).
 It will not have any effect if it is placed inside [mobile_settings](#mobile_settings).
+>
+><sup>5</sup> These options will not change anything in the UI.
+They will log messages in the browser console.

 <br/>